Okay, here are the best Pole links I've seen to date...starting with...

 - Adventure Network International

 - invented nongovernmental air travel to the ice--they had to buy their own DC4 in 1987 to demonstrate that year that large wheeled aircraft could land at Patriot Hills.
-Today they have newer bigger aircraft and you can go too...if the price is right.
+More recently, they have newer bigger aircraft, the camp is now at Union Glacier, and their successor company is Antarctic Logistics & Expeditions LLC (which this now links to).
+You can go to the ice too...

 - Allen Cull